 Free Dental Care US, provides a state by state listing of dentists who take Medicaid clients.
 They also offer a list of dental providers who offer sliding scale or ability to pay services.
 Go to the Free Dental Care Us website to register for free access.
 I sincerely hope this list of free clinics can help someone!

 There are many dental colleges that treat those who can’t afford to pay full price.
 They vary from free to discounted treatment.
-In some dental colleges and hospitals, treatment can include, sealants, implants, root canals, oral and maxillofacial surgery.
+Free dental clinic services in colleges and hospitals, treatment can include, sealants, implants, root canals, oral and maxillofacial surgery.

 Treatment is given by students under the direction and oversight of a certified licensed professional.
 Locate a college in your city to find out which ones hold clinics to the public.
 There is often a long wait to get help, as many don’t have dental insurance.
 Don’t wait until the last moment to call for an appointment.